• Home

 Tips for Making and Canning Homemade Crabapple Jelly

-Crabapples have enough natural pectin so no additional pectin is needed for this crabapple jelly recipe.
+Jellies are made by heating juice with sugar, and need the right mixture of fruit, pectin, acid, and sugar for it to form a gel.
 Pectin is a naturally occurring complex carbohydrate in fruit that is concentrated in the fruit’s skin and the core.
-When pectin is cooked, it thickens to a gel.
+When pectin is cooked with sugar, it thickens to a gel.

+Select firm crabapples with no signs of insect or worm damage.
 Unripe fruit has more pectin than ripe fruit, but ripe fruit has more developed flavor.
 So try to mix about 75% ripe fruit with 25% under ripe fruit.
 You can tell if an apple is ripe by cutting it open and looking at the seeds.
-A ripe crabapple will have brown seeds and an under ripe apple will have light colored seeds.
+A mature crabapple will have brown seeds, and an under ripe apple will have light colored seeds.

+Allow time for the crabapple juice to strain.
 When making juice or jelly, I typically split the process over a few days to allow extra time for the juice to strain completely.
 This is even more important with crabapple jelly because you want to get as much of the natural pectin from the juice as you can so your jelly thickens up properly.

 How to test for jelly stage